Diplomatic Security Service: Structure and organization

 Outside the Department of State, there is much confusion about the relationship between the Bureau of Diplomatic Security (DS) and the Diplomatic Security Service (DSS).

-The DS oversees all security related matters of the Department of State, which includes security at U.S. embassies and consulates.
-DS has approximately 34,000 employees, of whom roughly 2,400 are U.S. federal agents within DSS.
+DS oversees all security-related matters at the Department of State, which includes security at U.S. embassies and consulates.
+DS has approximately 40,000 employees, of whom roughly 2,500 are Foreign Service specialists within DSS.

 As such, DSS is the primary mechanism by which the Bureau of Diplomatic Security accomplishes its law enforcement (criminal investigative) and security missions.

-The Bureau of Diplomatic Security is headed by the Assistant Secretary of State for Diplomatic Security, who in turn is served by several Deputy Assistant Secretaries (DAS).
-The Principal Deputy Assistant Secretary (PDAS) is the Director for the Diplomatic Security Service (DSS) and is always an active DSS Special Agent.All employees who work for Bureau of Diplomatic Security, including those of DSS, are referred to as DS employees.
-This usage sometimes appears in DOS press releases, although recently multi-agency press releases from the Department of Justice distinguish between DSS and its umbrella organization.
-Additionally, DSS special agents are frequently assigned to positions within DS but outside of the DSS chain of command hierarchy.
+The Bureau of Diplomatic Security is headed by the assistant secretary of state for diplomatic security, who in turn is served by several deputy assistant secretaries (DAS).
+The principal deputy assistant secretary (PDAS) is the director for the Diplomatic Security Service (DSS) and is an active DSS special agent.All employees who work for Bureau of Diplomatic Security, including those of DSS, are referred to as DS employees.
+DSS special agents are frequently assigned to positions within DSS, but occasionally work outside of their bureau structure.

 For example, while assigned overseas, Department of State employees are evaluated by their superiors at the embassy or consulate to which they are assigned.
-In the case of DSS agents, the RSO (senior special agent at post) is rated by the Deputy Chief of Mission and reviewed by the Chief of Mission (Ambassador).
-The DSS hierarchy has no input on the agent's evaluation, though it does provide instructions to the agent.
+In the case of DSS agents, the RSO (senior special agent at post) is rated by the deputy chief of mission and reviewed by the chief of mission (ambassador).
+DSS hierarchy has no input on the agent's evaluation, though it does provide instructions to the agent.